 If you’re eating a bug, you’re eating everything it’s eaten too.
 Many insects survive on plants that are poisonous or toxic to our systems.
 Eating those insects means you’re ingesting those same toxins.
 Play it safe and avoid them.

 Lastly, if you are not sure what is best to avoid, you can also use the armies edibility test to determine whether that creepy crawly is safe to eat or not.

 The Edible Bug Menu

 Here we go!
-Let’s take a look at some of the edible bugs you’ll find in the wild.
+Let’s take a look at some of the ‘good to eat’ bugs you’ll find in the wild.
 Even though some of these are safe to eat they aren’t all edible.
 Follow the guidelines above and consider carrying a field guide to identify specific species.

 Always cook the insects you eat!
 They may contain parasites that are potentially deadly.

-And remember that even if they’re “only bugs”, edible bugs are still living animals.
+And remember that even if they’re “only bugs”, there are still living things.
 They should be harvested and killed humanely.

 Eating ants is a lot like individual grains of rice; one won’t do much for you, but when you’ve got a thousand you’ve got yourself a meal.
 Ants will secrete an acid when threatened which results in a sour flavor.
 The larvae, however, do not have that scent.